chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_FAQ.md

 The CryoET Data Portal uses the following data schema:

 1. A dataset is a community contributed set of image files for tilt series, reconstructed tomograms, and if available, cellular and/or subcellular annotation files.
 Every dataset contains only one sample type prepared and imaged with the same conditions.
 The dataset title, such as `S. pombe cryo-FIB lamellae acquired with defocus-only`, summarizes these conditions.
 Samples can be a cell, tissue or organism; intact organelle; in-vitro mixture of macromolecules or their complex; or in-silico synthetic data, where the experimental conditions are kept constant.
 Downloading a dataset downloads all files, including all available tilt series, tomograms, and annotations.
 2. A run is one experiment, or replicate, associated with a dataset, where all runs in a dataset have the same sample and imaging conditions.
 Every run contains a collection of all tomography data and annotations related to imaging one physical location in a sample.
 It typically contains one tilt series and all associated data (e.g. movie frames, tilt series image stack, tomograms, annotations, and metadata), but in some cases, it may be a set of tilt series that form a mosaic.
-When downloading a run, you may download only the tomograms or the tomograms and available annotations.
+When downloading a run from a Portal page, you may choose to download the tomogram or all available annotations.
+To download all data associated with a run (i.e. all available movie frames, tilt series image stack, tomograms, annotations, and associated metadata), please refer to the [API download guide](#How-do-I-download-data-using-the-Portal's-API?).
 3. An annotation is a point or segmentation indicating the location of a macromolecular complex in the tomogram.
 On the run page, you may choose to download tomograms with their annotations.

 Descriptions of all terminology and metadata used in the Portal is provided [here](https://docs.google.com/document/d/11h0u3YYF1EWCTjxu3ObShx26HgLAfJhn9I_tIaeQ6GI/edit#?usp=sharing).
 You can refer to a graphic of the [data schema here](https://chanzuckerberg.github.io/cryoet-data-portal/python-api.html#data-model).